-Since hemp is a non-psychoactive substance with a THC concentration of 0.3% or less, it is unable to make a user feel ‘high’.
-In comparison, many strains of cannabis used for medicinal purposes are often well over 20% THC and concentrates could be well over 60% and as high as 99.99%.
+Hemp is a non-psychoactive substance with a THC concentration of 0.3% or less.
+It is unable to make a user feel ‘high’.
+Many medical cannabis strains are often well over 20% THC and concentrate could be well over 60% and as high as 99.99%.

-This bill establishes an industrial hemp license for planting, growing, harvesting, possessing, processing, distributing, buying, or selling industrial hemp in New Jersey.
-As a result, farmers would be able to branch out into a new industry, that has a great demand right now around the country.
+This bill establishes an industrial hemp license for planting, growing, harvesting, possessing, processing, distributing, buying, or selling New Jersey industrial hemp.
+Farmers would be able to branch out into a new industry.
+It has a great demand right now around the country.

 The bill also establishes procedures and requirements for persons applying to the Secretary of Agriculture for a license.
 Accordingly, procedures and requirements for fingerprinting and criminal background checks for license applicants would be created.

-Reed acknowledged that the hemp bill, which would allow farmers to grow industrial hemp, is using the growing momentum around marijuana legalization that is gaining steam in the New Jersey.
+Reed acknowledged the hemp bill would allow farmers to grow industrial hemp.
+Interestingly it’s using the growing momentum around legalization that is gaining steam in New Jersey.

-According to statements by Gusciora, in an article by NJ.com, “Giving New Jersey farmers the right to compete this industry — which is worth about half a billion dollars in the United States — starts with this common-sense legislation.
-New Jersey has lagged behind on providing economic opportunity to our robust farming industry,.”
+According to Gusciora, in NJ.com, “Giving New Jersey farmers the right to compete in this industry … starts with this common-sense legislation.
+New Jersey has lagged behind on providing economic opportunity to our robust farming industry.”

-According to the bill, the production of industrial hemp would be subject to the protections of the “Right to Farm Act.”
+According to the bill, the production of industrial hemp would be subject to the “Right to Farm Act.”